Frequently Asked Questions

 Can I apply more than once?

-Applicants may apply three times.
-A $50 fee is required with each application.
+Applicants may apply two (2) times.
+A $75 fee is required with each application.
 Because medical circumstances can change monthly, applicants must submit a new form for each round of consideration.

 Does Baby Quest reimburse applicants for procedures already performed?